List the sum of all numbers between 7,777 and 70,000, where the numbers are divisible by 7.

-This is probably not the only algorithm that can be used to solve this problem, and I didn’t create this algorithm on the first try.
+This is probably not the only algorithm that can be used to solve this problem, and I did not create this algorithm on the first try.
 It took an hour, or two, of guessing, checking, and moving things around, to get this to work.

-If you want to test that my calculations are correct, you could write a computer program that would run through the calculations for you, or, if you’re not able to write your own program, you could use Microsoft Excel, to validate the answer.
+If you want to test that my calculations are correct, you could write a computer program that would run through the calculations for you, or, if you are not able to write your own program, you could use Microsoft Excel to validate the answer.

 Using Microsoft Excel, you can enter the number 7,777, into any cell in the program, and then use the “fill series” function, ending at the number 70,000, and using a step value of 7.
-This will create the same list I’ve created above.
-You’ll have all the numbers between 7,777, and 70,000, that are divisible by seven, listed in various cells.
+This will create the same list I have created above.
+You will have all the numbers between 7,777, and 70,000, that are divisible by seven, listed in various cells.
 You can then use the “Sum” function, to add up all the numbers.

-The answer shown in Excel, will most likely be an exponent value, so you’ll need to format the cell which contains the final answer into a “General Number” cell.
+The answer shown in Excel, will most likely be an exponent value, so you will need to format the cell which contains the final answer into a “General Number” cell.
 This will display the full decimal value of the number.